James B. Steedman: Postbellum

 After resigning his commission from the U.S. Army, Steedman returned home to Ohio in 1866.
 During the administration of U.S. President Andrew Johnson, he was the collector of internal revenue at New Orleans, Louisiana, until 1869.
 He again returned to Toledo, became the editor of the town's Northern Ohio Democrat newspaper, and in 1870 he was elected to the Ohio State Senate.
+He was a member of The Boston Club of New Orleans.

 In May 1883 he was appointed the Chief of Police in Toledo, a post he held until his death.

 Death and legacy

 Steedman died in Toledo in 1883, and is buried there in Woodlawn Cemetery.

 The monument now resides at Jamie Farr Park in Toledo on the banks of the Maumee River.